David-Carlson/David-Carlson.github.io/_posts/2017-10-20-3D-Scatter-plots.md

 --nodisplay, which runs the program without drawing to the screen.

 Here's an example without pretty-print turned on:
-{% include img-grid.html image-set:page.scream class="col-xs-12" %}
+{% include img-grid.html image-set=page.scream class="col-xs-12" %}

 <!-- Code samples -->